Cheapest Online Business Degree Programs

 Are business majors in demand?

-The BLS projects the need for business and financial professionals to increase by 8% between 2020 and 2030, adding 750,800 new jobs.
-This figure is as high as the average projected growth rate for all other occupations.
+The BLS projects the need for business and financial professionals to grow between 2022 and 2032.
+This figure is as high as the average projected growth rate of 4% for all other occupations.

 As globalization and the economy grows, and tax relations become more complex, the BLS expects strong demand for financial professionals like auditors.
 The organization also projects the need for market research analysts to grow as companies rely more on data and market research.